When you are at risk of becoming homeless

 If you know you are about to become homeless, contact the housing services of your home municipality as soon as possible.
 If necessary contact also social welfare services.

-Contact the social welfare services of your home municipality if you have to leave your current home and are not able to find a new home.
+Contact the social services of your home municipality immediately.
+If necessary, also contact the social services if you have to leave your current home and cannot find a new place to stay.
 Make an appointment with the social worker dealing with housing.
 Make sure that you have a valid application with the instances that rent homes in the municipality where you live.

 If you have children, your situation will be dealt with urgently.
 In urgent cases, you can also call the municipal social welfare emergency services.

 Social welfare office may help you in organising your housing situation although essentially it is responsibility of housing authorities.
 Social welfare office has also housing services.
 The social welfare office will assess your situation and need for help.
 If it is not possible to continue your stay in your current home, you will receive help and support in looking for a new home.
 Housing services, such as supported housing, may be arranged for you if necessary.